gliderlabs/herokuish/README.md

 A command line tool for emulating Heroku build and runtime operations.
 It pairs excellently with [cedarish](https://github.com/progrium/cedarish), though you can likely use it anywhere.

-The project consolidates and decouples Heroku "emulation" logic from specific platform images like those used by Dokku/Buildstep, Deis, Flynn, etc with the intention of being *the* versioned and heavily tested shared Heroku emulation utility for all communities.
+Target users for herokuish are platform authors.
+The project consolidates and decouples Heroku "emulation" logic from specific platform images like those used by Dokku/Buildstep, Deis, Flynn, etc. The goal is to be the definitive, well maintained, heavily tested Heroku emulation utility for any project needing Heroku compatibility.

-Target users for herokuish are platform authors, like those of Dokku, Deis, and Flynn.
-Herokuish was designed based on the experience developing and re-developing Heroku compatibility in all three of those projects.
-As such, Herokuish was made possible by contributors of all three projects.

-In fact, since I hope this is the final implementation of Heroku emulation I'm involved with, I'd like to finally thank Matt Freeman ([@nonuby](https://twitter.com/nonuby)).
-I've been more or less copy-and-pasting code he originally wrote for the now defunct [OpenRoku](https://github.com/openruko) since 2012.

 [![Circle CI](https://circleci.com/gh/gliderlabs/herokuish.png?style=shield)](https://circleci.com/gh/gliderlabs/herokuish)